moneyforward/.github/profile/README.md

 ### 🗺️ Our Strength

-We do not believe we can achieve our goals alone.

-We believe working with industry partners and communities is essential.
+We believe working with industry partners and communities is essential to achieve our goals.
 Collaboration and community building are at the heart of Money Forward.

 Money Forward by the numbers: